Effective date: June 14, 2022

 1. Information We Collect About You

 We collect information about you directly through your use of our Site and Services.
 All visitors to our Site may browse without using our Services, however, to make the most use of our Services you must provide certain information which includes the following:

 Information Provided by You Directly

-Common Identifiers, being your first and/or last name and initials; Login information, in particular, your email address; Contact information, including email address and phone number; Financial Information, including your credit card details, but not your CVV number; and details of your YouTube channel.
+Common Identifiers, being your first and/or last name and initials; Login information, in particular, your email address; Contact information, including email address and phone number; Financial Information, including your credit card details, but not your CVV number; and details of your YouTube or TikTok channel, as applicable.

 Information We Collect Automatically

-We automatically collect information about your use of our Site and Services through cookies or other tracking technologies: your domain name; your device ID; your browser type and operating system; web pages you view; links you click; your IP address; the length of time you visit our Site and/or use our Services; and the referring URL, or the webpage that led you to our Site.
+We automatically collect information about your use of our Site and Services through cookies or other tracking technologies: your domain name; your device ID; your browser type and operating system; web pages you view; links, buttons, or other elements you click; mouse position; text, images, audio and videos from pages you view; your IP address; the length of time you visit our Site and/or use our Services; and the referring URL, or the webpage that led you to our Site.
 We may combine information automatically collected with other information that we have collected about you.
 Please see the section “Cookies and Other Tracking Mechanisms” below for more information.

 Information Provided Voluntarily